ColinEberhardt/d3fc-technical-indicator/README.md

 *macd*.**fastPeriod**([*period*])

 Get/set the period of the 'fast' exponential moving average calculation performed by the generator.
+Can be specified as a number, or as a function of the supplied array of data.
 Defaults to 12.

 *macd*.**slowPeriod**([*period*])

 Get/set the period of the 'slow' exponential moving average calculation performed by the generator.
+Can be specified as a number, or as a function of the supplied array of data.
 Defaults to 29.

 *macd*.**signalPeriod**([*period*])

 Get/set the period of the 'signal' exponential moving average calculation performed by the generator.
+Can be specified as a number, or as a function of the supplied array of data.
 Defaults to 9.

 *macd*(*data*)